-Innovative Equipment: Photovoltaic systems and/or equipment which, due to its design, can not be evaluated adequately and fairly by methods described in this document.
+Innovative Equipment: Photovoltaic systems and/or equipment which, due to its design, cannot be evaluated adequately and fairly by methods described in this document.

-Insolation (solar radiation): The energy flux from the sun received on a unit surface area, usually expressed in units of kWh/m2-day for the average daily or monthly conditions at a given location.
+Insolation (solar radiation): The energy flux from the sun received on a unit surface area, usually expressed in units of kWh/m^2 -day for the average daily or monthly conditions at a given location.
 For a given location, the amount of insolation received defines the maximum energy production of a photovoltaic array.

 Inverter: A power conversion device that transforms DC power into AC power at specified voltage and frequency.
 Can operate directly from either PV arrays or batteries, and produce AC power to operate loads independently, or operate interconnected to and in parallel with the utility grid.
+Typically wide range of inverters are commercially available, from few kWs to 100's of kW's.
+When the inverter rated power is at the PV module level (200W-300W) the inverter is known as a micro-inverter.